NC STATE IN SEVILLA

 Program Overview

-Students in the Spanish Advanced Studies (SAS) program must sign up to take the intensive course Sevi 410 “Contemporary Spanish Society” (OSU 4595.02: IB Concentration Course) at the beginning the semester and then choose 3 or 4 additional courses.
-Students may take only courses offered by COWA exclusively for SAS students, or mix those up with 1 or 2 regular university courses at the Campus Universitario EUSA or the Universidad de Sevilla along with native speakers.
-All COWA courses have been pre-approved for graded credit by Ohio State.
-For EUSA and Universidad de Sevilla courses, students must seek credit approval from Ohio State.
+Students in the Spanish Advanced Studies (SAS) program must take the intensive course, SEVI 410 – Intensive Spanish Language and Culture, at the beginning of the semester and then choose 3 or 4 additional courses.
+Students will take courses offered for COWA students and 1 or 2 regular university courses at the Campus Universitario EUSA or the Universidad de Sevilla with Spanish students.
+All COWA courses will be pre-approved for credit by NC State.
+Students must seek credit approval from NC State for EUSA and Universidad de Sevilla courses.

 SEVI 410 – Intensive Spanish Language and Culture / Lengua y cultura española

-An introduction to issues in contemporary Spain: politics, nationalism and cultural diversity, gender issues, immigration, the arts.
+An introduction to issues in contemporary Spain: politics, nationalism, and cultural diversity, gender issues, immigration, the arts.
 Topics on contemporary Spain are complemented by lectures and on-site visits to the major monuments of Seville, Cordoba, and Granada.
-Topics on contemporary Spain are complemented by an intensive review of important language and grammar structures.

 SEVI 361 — History and Analysis of Spanish Film / Historia y análisis del cine español